SEO Checklist: How to Conduct an Advanced Ecommerce SEO Site Audit in 40 Minutes or Less

 The most important elements of a page to include target keywords are:

-- Title tag: This appears on the search engine results page and in your browser tab.
-If you remember one SEO best practice, it should be this: include your target keyword in the title tag.
+- Title tag: This appears on the search engine results page and in your browser tab. product page SEO best practice are huge such as including your target keyword in the title tag.

 - Meta description: This is not a ranking factor, but can have a massive impact on click through rate as it shows up in a Google query underneath your title tag.
 This is essentially your advertising to pull people in.